dzorzella/dzorzella.github.io/content/posts/boxes/cronos.md

 IP: 10.10.10.13

-CronOS focuses mainly on different vectors for enumeration and also emphasises the risks associated with adding world-writable files to the root crontab.
+Cronos focuses mainly on different vectors for enumeration and also emphasises the risks associated with adding world-writable files to the root crontab.
 This machine also includes an introductory-level SQL injection vulnerability.

 # Enumeration